Whitewashing is an excellent option for revamping your laminate floor or switching up your home decor.

 To achieve the best results, sweep or vacuum the floor to ensure you have removed all traces of dirt and debris.
 Then, fill the bucket with warm water and add a squirt of dish soap to make a gentle soapy solution.

-Using a lint-free cloth and soap solution, wipe over the entire floor surface to remove any residues or dirt.
+Wipe over the entire floor surface using a lint-free cloth and soap solution to remove any residues or dirt.
 Leave the floor to dry thoroughly before moving on to the next step.